AnTu2702/openshift-origin-multi-node-cluster/README.md

 - git checkout origin/release-3.6

 ### Prepare cluster.sh script for usage
+- Open ./cluster.sh with an editor of your choice
 - Replace your s3 bucket url at "--template-url" value
 - Replace your ssh-keyfile-path at "ParameterValue" value